Content disarm and reconstruction (CDR): What it is and why your business needs it

 The numbers on this are brutal.
 Research from VulnCheck found that 28.3% of Known Exploited Vulnerabilities in early 2025 were being actively exploited within just one day of disclosure.
 Attackers are faster than the patch-and-signature cycle can keep up with.

-The zero-day reality: In 2024, 75 zero-day vulnerabilities were exploited in the wild.
-By definition, these are threats that no antivirus signature database can detect, because nobody knew they existed until they were used.
+The zero-day reality: Google's Threat Intelligence Group tracked 90 zero-day vulnerabilities exploited in the wild during 2025, up from 78 in 2024.
+By definition these are threats no antivirus signature database can detect, because nobody knew they existed until they were used.
 CDR doesn't need to know about them - it strips the attack vectors regardless.

 Evasion is the norm, not the exception